michaelcapponi/claranet-cloud-exercise/README.md

     Now, you are ready to run:
     - #initialize the terraform repo files, providers and backend <br>
     **terraform init**
-    - #check which resources is going to create and save it in tfplan file <br>
+    - #check which resources is going to create and save them in tfplan file <br>
     **terraform plan -out=tfplan**
     - #deploy resources <br>
     **terraform apply "tfplan"** <br>